felipematos-devjs/felipematos-devjs/README.md

 <h2>A little about me</h2>
 <blockquote>
 <p>
 I'm Sophomore CS student looking to become a frontend developer!
+My goal is to specialize in 3D interactive websites using WEBGL.
 </p>
 <p>
-I love websites that feel alive, so I'm aiming to always put something the user can interact with and have some fun in my websites, such as particles
+I love websites that feel alive, so I'm aiming to always put something the user can interact with and have some fun in my websites, such as particles, 3D, and drawings on canvas!
 </p>
 <p>
 I have a passion for programming and I love connecting with people, so feel free to contact me if you want 😁